Nikki Glaser: Stand-up comedy

 Glaser started performing stand-up at age 18.
 Her first jokes were written in college.
 She recalled in an interview: "I remember it.
 I was a freshman in college and everyone in my dorm took over the cafeteria as like a study hall.
 I went in there and instead of studying I just looked at them, judged them and tried to think, 'What would Sarah Silverman say about these people?'
 I didn't know how to write jokes — I just knew the stand-ups I knew.
 I wrote from the perspective of my favorite stand-ups because I didn't know what my perspective was yet."

 Glaser performed stand-up on The Tonight Show with Jay Leno, Conan, and two seasons of the reality series Last Comic Standing.
 Her first feature stand-up special, Perfect, aired on Comedy Central on April 9, 2016.
 Her second special, Bangin, premiered on Netflix on October 1, 2019.
-In 2024 she performed at The Roast of Tom Brady which aired live on Netflix.
+In 2024, she performed at The Roast of Tom Brady which aired live on Netflix.

+Since 2022, St. Louis has celebrated "Nikki Glaser Day" each year.
+For "Nikki Glaser Day" on September 1, 2025, Glaser was honored with a St. Louis Cardinals bobblehead at Busch Stadium.